BSc (Hons) Sound Design

 BSc Sound Design is for those with a fascination for sound and the creative use of audio technology.
-This degree programme provides a practical, theoretical and creative grounding in sound design and will appeal to those with a passion for sound.
+This degree programme provides a practical, theoretical and creative grounding in sound design across multiple industry areas, from movie soundtracks to music production, games audio, and beyond.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.